-To highlight their differences further, Consistency Paradoxes such as the Grandfather Paradox create timeline inconsistencies caused by actually being able to change the past, including killing your own grandfather, thereby preventing your own existence, and resulting in an inconsistent and altered version of a past event.
+To highlight the difference further, consistency paradoxes like the Grandfather Paradox create timeline inconsistencies caused by actually being able to change the past, including killing your own grandfather, thereby preventing your own existence.
+This would result in an inconsistent and altered version of a past event.

 In Predestination (2014), an intersex temporal agent who has undergone sexual reassignment surgery travels back in time to save his younger female self from falling in love and becoming pregnant by a mysterious male lover, who then disappears, completely ruining her life.
-Upon meeting his younger, female self, the time traveller subsequently falls in love and impregnates her, thus becoming the very stranger who caused all the heartache he traveled back in time to prevent.
+Upon meeting his younger, female self, the time traveler subsequently falls in love and impregnates her, thus becoming the very stranger who caused all the heartache he traveled back in time to prevent.

 A simpler predestination example involves a person traveling back in time to prevent a fire that broke out at a famous museum a century earlier resulting in the destruction of many valuable pieces of art, only to accidentally cause a kerosene lamp to fall, therefore creating the very fire that later motivated them to travel back in the first place.
 Likewise, a person traveling back in time to save a loved one from suffering a tragic death will be unable to save them from their fate as the event has already been determined.

 “You built your time machine because of Emma’s death.
 If she had lived, it would never have existed, so how could you use your machine to go back and save her?
 You are the inescapable result of your tragedy, just as I am the inescapable result of you.”

 Finally, the movie 12 Monkeys (1995) also presents a worthy example, with the main protagonist James Cole traveling back thirty years in time to investigate a deadly plague that decimated humanity in 1996.
 During his investigation, he experiences flashbacks to when he was a boy and witnessed a man being shot at an airport, only at the end of the film becoming the very same man he witnessed being killed, while a younger version of himself in 1996 watches on from the airport.

-For example, a person who receives information from the future that they were fated to die from a heart attack resolves to get fit and avoid his fate.
-The man then takes up an active exercise regime, but ends up overexerting himself and dying from the very heart attack he set out to prevent.
-In another example, a person receives future information that they will die by drowning in the future, and so decides to never step foot off dry land.
-A decade later, his car falls off a collapsing bridge and he drowns in the river, having never learned to swim.
+Say, for instance, one day a man receives information from the future that he was fated to die from a heart attack.
+He subsequently takes up an active exercise regime in order to avoid his predestined fate but eventually ends up overexerting himself and dying from the very heart attack he set out to prevent.
+In another example, a person receives future information that they will die by drowning in the future, and so decides never to step foot off dry land.
+A decade later, her car falls off a collapsing bridge and she drowns in the river, having never learned to swim.

 The story centers around King Laius, Queen Jocasta and their son Oedipus, whom the oracle at Delphi prophecies will grow up to kill his father and marry his mother, thus bringing disaster on the city of Thebes.
 King Laius then leaves the infant on a mountainside side to die, which is subsequently found and raised by King Polybus and Queen Merope.
 After growing up, Oedipus learns of the prophecy and so leaves home to protect his adopted parents, but on his journey quarrels and kills a stranger (Laius), and after later saving the kingless Thebes from a monstrous Sphinx marries the king’s widow, Jocasta, thereby inadvertently fulfilling the prophecy.

-In predestination paradox themed movies, the protagonist is usually depicted as helpless to change their fate either through a lack of free will, ignorance, or an external force seemingly controlling their actions and circumstances.
-This tallies with Novikov’s self-consistency principle, which asserts that a time traveler is constrained to only creating a consistent version of history, and that there can be zero probability of creating a time paradox.
+In Predestination Paradox movies, the protagonist is usually depicted as helpless to change their fate either through a lack of free will, ignorance, or an external force seemingly controlling their actions and circumstances.
+This tallies with ‘Novikov’s self-consistency principle’ which asserts that a time traveler is constrained to only creating a consistent version of history.
+In other words, there must be zero probability of creating a time paradox.